boehmv/SMG5-SMG7/README.md

 Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/Log_files) to access the log files from the complete analysis (run between 04.08.2020 - 10.08.2020)

 ## Quality control
-Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/QC) to access the MultiQC result file for all samples
+Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/QC) to access the MultiQC result file for all samples, summarizing the FastQC, Salmon and STAR output

 ## R_sessions
 Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) to access the session info for the individual R scripts

 ## Individual scripts
 The specialized scripts called by the main CRSA_V006.sh script can be found [here](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/Tools).

 ## Feedback / Questions
 Feedback is welcome!
 For any question, please email: boehmv@uni.koeln.de or [create an issue](https://github.com/boehmv/SMG5-SMG7/issues)